xelopsys/xelopsys/README.md

 # Hope, you'are alright!

 > I am Jamshid Jurakulov,  known as "xelopsys".
 20 y.o enthusiast programmer and entrepreneur who is eager to find solutions to the problem.
-Since 2020 year in Software development, I managed to accomplish different projects with success stories.
+Since 2020 year in Software development.
 > Trying to make change happen.

 <details>